Taufred/ChatbotRasa/data/nlu.md

 - what time do you open
 - how late are you open
 - what are your opening hours?
+- I would like to know your opening hours
+- No I want to know your opening times!

 ## intent:inform_time_and_day
 - when are you open on [Monday](day)?